| | | | | |

 Here’s a visual overview of the ingredients required to make these gluten-free molasses cookies.

-(For exact measurements and quantities, please refer to the recipe card at the bottom of this post.)
+(For exact measurements, please refer to the printable recipe card at the bottom of this post.)

 Ingredient Notes/Substitutions:

 • Coconut Oil: I prefer to use refined coconut oil because it has a neutral taste (compared to extra virgin coconut oil that has a stronger coconut taste and flavor).
-You can also use palm shortening or vegan butter instead.
-Alternatively, if you are not lactose-intolerant, feel free to use butter in equal quantities.
+You can also use palm shortening or unsalted dairy-free butter (vegan butter) instead.
+Alternatively, if you are not lactose-intolerant, feel free to use unsalted butter in equal quantities.

-• Sugar: I used light brown sugar in this case, but you can also use normal white sugar, dark brown sugar, or coconut sugar instead.
-If you are diabetic or insulin-resistant, I highly recommend that you use Lakanto Monkfruit Sweetener (a 1:1 sugar substitute that has zero glycemic index).
+• Sugar: I used light brown sugar in this case, but you can also use normal white sugar, dark brown sugar, or even coconut sugar instead.
+If you are diabetic or insulin-resistant, I highly recommend that you use granulated monkfruit sweetener (a 1:1 sugar substitute that has zero glycemic index and will not raise your blood sugar).

-• Molasses: Given that this is a recipe for molasses cookies, molasses are an integral ingredient that I wouldn’t substitute (I used normal sugarcane molasses, which are less bitter and less dark in color than blackstrap molasses).
-However, if you just want a cookie without the taste of molasses, feel free to substitute it with equal quantities of honey or agave nectar.
+• Molasses: Given that this is a recipe for molasses cookies, molasses are an integral ingredient that I wouldn’t substitute (you can use dark, light or blackstrap molasses).
+However, if you just want a cookie without the molasses flavor, feel free to substitute it with equal quantities of raw honeymaple syrup or agave nectar.

 • Gluten-Free All-Purpose Flour: I recommend using a gluten-free flour blend that is made up of lighter flours/starches such as rice flour, corn starch, tapioca starch etc as that will result in a lighter texture.